dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Introduction.md

     }
 }
 ```
-In Kotlin we can name test with natural names like `login with correct login and password` but it only applies to code which is run on JVM.
-Thankfully unit tests are run on JVM and we can use such descriptive names.
+In Kotlin we can name test with natural names like `login with correct login and password` but it only applies to code which is ran on JVM.
+Thankfully unit tests are ran on JVM and we can use such descriptive names.

 ## Test structure